fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 We will see a better way of reporting validation errors when we
-introduce `cats.data.Validation` in the next chapter.
+introduce `cats.data.Validated` in the next chapter.

 ### Simple to Share

 By not providing any functionality, ADTs can have a minimal set of
 dependencies.
 This makes them easy to publish and share with other
 developers.
-By using a simple data domain language, it makes it
+By using a simple data modelling language, it makes it
 possible to interact with cross-discipline teams, such as DBAs, UI
 developers and business analysts, using the actual code instead of a
 hand written document as the source of truth.